Contact

 The "Now" is always different, always in flux – Bas Wiegers

-With rousing energy and great openness, Bas Wiegers is one of the most exciting conductors of our time.
+With captivating energy and remarkable openness, Bas Wiegers is always at the cutting edge as a conductor.
 A guest of European symphony orchestras, soloist ensembles, and opera houses, he masterfully spans the spectrum from Baroque to the music of today.

 Bas Wiegers is a treasured musical partner for composers such as Georges Aperghis, Georg Friedrich Haas, Helmut Lachenmann, Salvatore Sciarrino, and Rebecca Saunders.